private-yusuke/video2asciis/README.md

 You can play your converted texts in your terminal in real time.

+1. `$ python3 play.py <input>`
+2. Enjoy!

+Alternatively, you can also do this:

 1. `$ python3 v2t.py <input> out.txt`
 2. `$ python3 tshow.py out.txt`
 3. Enjoy!

-    * if you can't play the file, it's possibly because your terminal is too small to display the entire text.
-Try reducing the font size of the terminal, and enlarge the terminal.
+If you can't play the file, it's possibly because your terminal is too small to display the entire text.
+Try reducing the font size of the terminal, or enlarge the dimension of it.

 ## Tips